metrodroid/metrodroid/README.md

    [If you get an error from Gradle about `:material-design-icons` not being available, then your clone doesn't have the submodules.](https://github.com/micolous/metrodroid/issues/32)

+   ZIP source code downloads from GitHub's web interface **will not work**!

 2. Import the directory into Android Studio.

    Android Studio will prompt you to install the appropriate SDK version, build tools, and Gradle.